-Road markings help the driver to maintain the correct lane position and give him/her a preview of the course of the road ahead.
-Because of their decreased contrast sensitivity (and their extended perception-reaction time) older drivers need a higher contrast between pavement markings and carriageway to be able to see the markings and have still enough time to act upon them.
+Road markings help the driver to maintain the correct lane position and provide a preview of the course of the road ahead.
+Given their decreased contrast sensitivity (and their extended perception-reaction time) older drivers need a higher contrast between pavement markings and carriageway to be able to see the markings and to have enough time to act upon them.
 The same applies to the delineation of discontinuities, such as curbs of traffic islands and medians.
-The results of several focus group discussions have indicated that older adults have difficulties in seeing these discontinuities, resulting in a possibility of running over them [102][5][104].

-Studies in the United States have indicated that driver performance - measured by the probability of exceeding lane limits - was optimized when the perceived brightness contrast between pavement markings and the carriageway was 2.0 [6][4].
-This means that the pavement markings should be at least three times as bright as the carriageway.
+Older adults report difficulties in seeing these, resulting in a possibility of running over them (Staplin, Lococo & Sim, 1990; Benekohal et al., 1992; Staplin et al., 1997).
+Studies in the United States have indicated that driver performance in general - measured by the probability of exceeding lane limits - was optimized when the perceived brightness contrast between pavement markings and the carriageway was 2.0 (Blackwell & Taylor, 1969; Allen, O'Hanlon & McRuer, 1977).
+This indicates that pavement markings need to be at least three times as bright as the carriageway.
 However, these studies were not specifically focused on older drivers.
 Another study compared the performance of the top 5 percent of 25-year-olds (the best performing younger drivers) with the bottom 5 percent of 75-year-olds (the worst performing older drivers).
-Taking the contrast requirements for the latter group into account, Staplin, Lococo & Byington [105] recommend a minimum in-service contrast level of 3.0 between the painted edge of the carriageway and the road surface for intersections without overhead lighting.
-For intersections with overhead lighting a minimum in-service contrast level of 2.0 is sufficient.
+Taking the contrast requirements for the latter group into account, Staplin, Lococo and Byington (1998) recommend a minimum inservice contrast level of 3.0 between the painted edge of the carriageway and the road surface for intersections without overhead lighting.
+For intersections with overhead lighting a minimum in-service contrast level of 2.0 is deemed to be sufficient.

-4.2.3 Traffic lights and fixed lighting
+5.1.3 Traffic lights and fixed lighting

-As far as traffic signals and fixed lighting are concerned, it is important to take the visual limitations of older adults into account.
-Specifically, the older driver's need for increased levels of luminance and contrast should be weighed against their sensitivity to glare.
+The visual limitations of older adults also need to be taken into account in the design of traffic signals and fixed lighting.
+Here, the older driver's need for increased levels of luminance and contrast should be weighed against their sensitivity to glare.